stanX19/so-long/README.md

 - At least one collectible (`C`)
 - A solid wall (`1`) completely surrounding the map

-Invalid maps are rejected at startup.
+Invalid maps are rejected upon execution.

 ### Example Map